victoriapurwo/cse15l-lab-reports/lab-report-1.md

 ---

 ## cd
-*"Change Directory" Used to switch the current working directory to the given path*
+*Change Directory: used to switch the current working directory to the given path*

 > cd